Skip to main content

 Programmes and schemes for cross-border mobility

-The activities to support young people work, training and entrepreneurial experience abroad is offered by the Unemployment Insurance Fund as part of Your first EURES job, which is a European Union job mobility scheme to help young people find a job, traineeship or apprenticeship opportunity in another EU country, Norway or Iceland and to help employers find qualified workforce.
-It aims to match hard to fill vacancies with young jobseekers and people looking for job-based trainings across Europe.
-Through Your first EURES job young people can get financial support for an interview trip abroad, as well as for training (e.g. language courses), recognition of qualifications and relocation expenses.
+Activities to support young people work, training and entrepreneurial experience abroad are offered by the Unemployment Insurance Fund as part of Your first EURES job, which is a European Union job mobility scheme to help young people find jobs, traineeships and apprenticeship opportunities in other EU countries, Norway and Iceland, and to help employers find qualified workers.
+It aims to match hard to fill vacancies with young jobseekers and people looking for job-based training across Europe.
+Through Your First EURES job young people can get financial support for an interview trip abroad, as well as training (e.g. language courses), recognition of qualifications and relocation expenses.
 Your first EURES job is opened to candidates with different levels of education and/or work experience.
-The budget of the Estonian input to the EU Your first EURES scheme is not available.
+The budget of the Estonian input to this scheme is not available.

 The Unemployment Insurance Fund is also a contact point for the EU EURES project Drop’pin, which aims to help young people boost their employability and skills by connecting them with a range of opportunities across Europe.
 Drop’pin opportunities range from onsite, on-the-job learning to online training courses.
-The budget of the Estonian input to this EU Project is not available.
+The budget of the Estonian input is not available.

 Legal framework